This list contains a variety of resources associated with toddlers and tantrums.

 - A Temper, A Tantrum

-By understanding why tantrums happen and by knowing how to respond, parents can reduce the number and intensity of tantrums.
+This publication by the Oklahoma State Department of Health explains that understanding why tantrums happen and knowing how to respond, helps parents reduce the number and intensity of tantrums.

 - Disciplining Your Toddler

 Here are suggestions from KidsHealth for setting limits that will help prevent future discipline problems.
-(Spanish)
+(Also available in Spanish.)